adosar/aidsorb/docs/source/getting_started.rst

 Questions
 ---------
-We warmly encourage you to share any questions or ideas in the |discussions|.
+You are warmly encouraged to share any questions or ideas in the |discussions|.
 Before asking *how to do X?*, please read the documentation carefully.